richardcsuwandi/richardcsuwandi.github.io/_pages/about.md

 - [PlugBO](https://github.com/richardcsuwandi/plugbo), a modular framework that lets an agent adapt the optimization configuration on the fly
 - [OpenEvolve](https://github.com/algorithmicsuperintelligence/openevolve), an evolutionary coding agent for discovering and optimizing algorithms
-- [Kai](https://github.com/firstbatchxyz/kai), an autonomous agent that finds and patches software vulnerabilities {: .about-highlights}
+- [Kai](https://github.com/firstbatchxyz/kai), an autonomous agent that finds and patches software vulnerabilities
+- [Awesome Bayesian Optimization](https://richardcsuwandi.github.io/awesome-bo/), a curated list of books, papers, software, and other resources for Bayesian optimization
+{: .about-highlights}

 **Some other things worth mentioning:**